Long term, residential treatment services, ranging from medical stabilization, residential treatment, outpatient to sober living.

 A highlight for many men who come to us is the genuine sense of brotherhood that is created in our high-accountability environment.
 When we founded the center, we wanted to ensure peer accountability was central to all our residents’ recoveries, as it plays a massive part in the 12 Steps.
-Each resident who follows the 12 Step Completion Program at Brazos Recovery Services will participate in group peer accountability five times a week.
+Each resident who follows the 12 Step Completion Program at Brazos Recovery will participate in group peer accountability five times a week.

 In these groups, we learn to confront one another in a healthy, non-aggressive, and gentle way, which is always rooted in love.
 What we say isn’t necessarily the most important part – instead, the focus lies in how we can move forward in the right direction, and how we offer our help and support to one another.